Mid-range budget Android TV Box, lots of media streaming choices and great value for money.

 The box itself has a low price point currently under the £30 mark and in comparison to other boxes available I would say is middle of the road.
 But the price reflects this.
 It’s not the latest most hi-tech box but it is also far from being the worst and I’ll explain why in a little while.

-My first impressions of the TV Box was that it was a lot smaller than others I have tried.
+My first impressions of the Mini RK3229 TV Box was that it was a lot smaller than others I have tried.
 This is a bonus because it takes up less space and is very discreet on my entertainment centre.
-I really liked the contrasting colours of the TV Box.
+I really liked the contrasting colours of the box.
 The orange base stands out against the sleek black exterior when looking at the device from the front.
 This is something different to other boxes I have but doesn’t affect performance.

 The TV Box has various ports which include 2 X USB ports and a Micro SD Card Slot allowing you to connect various accessories like keyboards, mice and external hard drives and USB sticks.
 There is SPDIF / Optical Out Port allowing you to connect the TV Box to external audio equipment for example surround sound systems which will help improve the cinema type experience.
 There is also a network port so the device can be hardwired to your internet router for better internet connectivity and speeds.
 The device is also Wi-Fi enabled so a wired connection isn’t necessary but is there as an option.